ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 an important step towards ensuring equitable access for Clients; see {{discrimination}}.

-The role of the Attester in the issuance protocol and its impact on privacy depends on the type of attestation procedure, issuance protocol, deployment model.
-For instance, requiring a conjunction of attestation procedures could decrease the overall anonymity set size.
+The role of the Attester in the issuance protocol and its impact on privacy depends on the type of attestation procedure, issuance protocol, and deployment model.
+For instance, increasing the number of required attestation procedures could decrease the overall anonymity set size.
 As an example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
-Attesters SHOULD NOT be based on attestation procedures that result in small anonymity sets.
+See {{rotation-and-consistency}} for more discussion of how the variety of attestation procedures can negatively impact Client privacy.

 Depending on the issuance protocol, the Issuer might learn information about the Origin.
 To ensure Issuer-Client unlinkability, the Issuer